helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 *(the indicator displays the group's lowest and highest MIDI volume)*

+Additionally, holding `Ctrl` while dragging will shape-shift group's velocities by a random amount (when dragging up) or flatten them (when dragging down).

 You can also adjust notes volume linearly just by middle-button dragging the note components in the piano roll directly.

 ### Note name guides